 The first stage to expect as a response to your reading to your baby (as an infant) is sleep.
 That’s right: reading to your baby at the youngest age will general put him or her to sleep.
 This is normal.
 I expect it and don’t take it personally.

 Read to your newborns.
 Read while you are feeding the baby.
 Read when you are reading whatever you want to read.
 Facebook?
 Email?
 Read out loud in a conversational voice.
 You’ll be helping your child toward literacy already.
 Even when the baby is very young, it’s lots of fun to build a bond by reading with him or her.

-Reading with Babies and Toddlers
+How to Read with Babies and Toddlers

 The next stages may appear in different orders.
 Babies may regress into previous stages.
 If you start reading to your child at a later age, you may see an older child regressing to previous stages.
 Reading with a toddler is seldom a linear start-to-finish process.
 But it is a lot of fun!

 The Ripping and Eating Stage